-An antiviral drug developed by Fujifilm Toyama Chemical in Japan, called Favipiravir or Avigan, has been used in Japan to treat influenza.
+An antiviral drug developed in Japan by Fujifilm Toma Chemical is used to treat influenza.
 Last month, the drug was approved as an experimental treatment for COVID-19 infections, reported by Pharmaceutical Technology.

-The drug has been tested in 340 individuals in Wuhan and Shenzhen.
+The drug was tested on 340 people in Wuhan.
 “It has a high degree of safety and is clearly effective in treatment,” Zhang Xinmin, of China’s science and technology ministry, reported by The Guardian.

 The drug prevents certain viruses from replicating, by shortening the duration of the virus and improving lung conditions (clearly visible on X-rays) in tested patients.

-Several other drugs are under investigation in clinical trials or are being considered for clinical trials of prophylaxis or treatment of COVID-19 in the United States and worldwide.
+Several other drugs are under investigation in clinical trials.
+And is being considered for clinical trials of prophylaxis, for COVID-19, in the United States, and around the world.
 Information on registered clinical trials for COVID-19 in the United States is available at https://clinicaltrials.gov/external icon

 Coronavirus science and news

 - How deadly is the new coronavirus?

 - How long does coronavirus last on surfaces?